 - Complete all due diligence items on the Green Checklist

 - Email a fully completed and signed checklist to email@example.com

 - Once you’ve submitted your checklist, you can proceed with the project.
-Checklists are reported quarterly to the Trusts Committee and Diocesan Council.
+Checklists are reported quarterly to the Risk and Governance Committee and Synod Council.

-Loans not expected to be liquidated in one year still need to be approved in advance by Diocesan Council.
+Loans not expected to be liquidated in one year still need to be approved in advance by Synod Council.